 NUR314 • Nursing Care of Individuals II.
 3 Credits.

 Analysis of nursing care relating to individuals experiencing selected acute, chronic, and/or potential health issues.
 Students use evidence, including clinical knowledge, as a framework for developing nursing diagnoses, interventions, and expected outcomes.
 This course is a continuation of NUR313.

 Prerequisites: NUR311; NUR313; NUR315.
 Corequisites: Must be taken concurrently with NUR312, NUR316, and NUR318.
 Offered: Spring

 NUR315 • Nursing Practicum I. 2 Credits.

 A focus on the care of individuals in various health/illness states.
-Students will implement the nursing process in laboratory and various healthcare settings fulfilling nursing roles with a focus on critical thinking and evidence-based practice.
+Students will implement the nursing process in various healthcare settings fulfilling nursing roles with a focus on critical thinking and evidence-based practice.